hasindu2008/slow5tools/docs/commands.md

     Do not recursively search for FAST5 files in specified directories.
 -->
 * `-a, --allow`:
-   allow run id mismatches in a multi-fast5 file or inside a directory of single-fast5 files.
+   Allow run id mismatches in a multi-fast5 file or inside a directory of single-fast5 files, i.e., FAST5 files from different samples can be converted in a single command.
 *  `-h`, `--help`:
    Prints the help to the standard out.